-That loss means the club now has just one realistic hope of lifting a trophy this season, with Los Blancos set to face city rival Atletico Madrid on May 17th in the Copa del Rey final having all but surrendered its Liga crown to Barcelona.
+That loss means the club now have just one realistic hope of lifting a trophy this season, with los Blancos set to face city rivals Atletico Madrid on May 18th having all but surrendered their Liga crown to Barcelona.

-And with controversy surrounding coach Jose Mourinho following his comments regarding Iker Casillas and yet more rumors linking the Portuguese manager with the Madrid exit door, Perez is determined to ensure the club's season does not end in turmoil.
+And with controversy surrounding coach Jose Mourinho following his comments regarding Iker Casillas and yet more rumours linking the Portuguese with the Madrid exit door, Perez is determined to ensure the club's season does not end in turmoil.

 “Soon we will have a new challenge to focus on - the Copa del Rey final.”